Free Shipping from $25

 Mixing in developer

-For grey hair coverage, it is best to start at the regrowth area, where you see the most grey hair.
+For grey hair coverage, it is best to start at the regrowth area.

-Remember to saturate the hair really really well with product.
 That is the key for getting great grey hair coverage and a really rich color result.

 Once you have applied there, extend on to the lengths.